Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 Horace James Wise was born in 1891 to Alfred Wise, a bricklayer, and his wife Maria Woodward, a sweet shop owner.

-On the 1901 Census, 9 year old Horace can be found living at 18 Moffatt Street (which now no longer exists), Maidenhead Berkshire, along Worth his elder brother George and younger sister Elizabeth.
+On the 1901 Census, 9 year old Horace can be found living at 18 Moffatt Street (which now no longer exists), Maidenhead Berkshire, along with his elder brother George and younger sister Elizabeth.

 1911 finds Horace, now a warehouse porter, working for Messers J and R Morley and living at 18 Charterhouse Street, London.

-On 27th August 1917 Horace was wounded in action, he received a gun shot wound to his left buttock as well as shrapnel wounds to his back.
-He was immediately transferred to Grantham Military Hospital in Sunderland where his wounds were cleaned and he under went a Laparotomy (an exploratory operation on the abdomen), which found that the wounds had not penetrated this bowels.
+On 27th August 1917 Horace was wounded in action, he received a gunshot wound to his left buttock as well as shrapnel wounds to his back.
+He was immediately transferred to Grantham Military Hospital in Sunderland where his wounds were cleaned and he underwent a Laparotomy (an exploratory operation on the abdomen), which found that the wounds had not penetrated his bowels.

-It is not clear whether Horace returned to fight at the front as his military records are very patchy.
-However on 20th February 1919 Horace became unwell.
-He was again admitted to the Grantham Military Hospital on 25th February and was found to be suffering from Influenza and Bronchial Pneumonia, sadly dispite all efforts to save him, Horace died on 27th February 1919 at 5:30am.
+Horace never returned to fight at the front, on 20th February 1919 he became unwell and was again admitted to the Grantham Military Hospital on 25th February and was found to be suffering from Influenza and Bronchial Pneumonia, sadly despite all efforts to save him, Horace died at 5:30am on 27th February 1919.

 Isabella and Isabel Mary McGregor - Mother and Daughter